 I hope I'm convincing you that every one of your emotions has a message of information in its energy.

 Because most people try and repress the emotions they don’t want to have, they don't want to feel.
 Most people want to focus on the triumph ones like happiness.

 Don’t get me wrong, peace and joy are lovely emotional states, but they’re only two states among all the others.

-And here's a kicker -
+And here's the kicker -

 If you focus ONLY on emotions like happiness and joy, it creates repression, suppression, and over time, depression.

 That's because repressing the other emotions creates a complete lack of richness in your personality.
 It's not real and it shows.
 It's kinda fake.

 Repressing the other emotions means you won't experience depth and richness in your life.
 It's surface-only.
 And you will get bored skimming the surface only.
 I promise you.

 If you have repressed and not expressed and now you find yourself depressed, a truly uninspired way to handle it is to try to shake it off with distractions of every kind.